cloudnative-pg/cloudnative-pg/docs/src/operator_conf.md

 `INCLUDE_PLUGINS` | A comma-separated list of plugins to be always included in the Cluster's reconciliation.
 `INHERITED_ANNOTATIONS` | List of annotation names that, when defined in a `Cluster` metadata, will be inherited by all the generated resources, including pods
 `INHERITED_LABELS` | List of label names that, when defined in a `Cluster` metadata, will be inherited by all the generated resources, including pods
-`INSTANCES_ROLLOUT_DELAY` | The duration (in seconds) to wait between rollouts of individual PostgreSQL instances within the same cluster during an operator upgrade.
+`INSTANCES_ROLLOUT_DELAY` | The duration (in seconds) to wait between roll-outs of individual PostgreSQL instances within the same cluster during an operator upgrade.
 The default value is `0`, meaning no delay between upgrades of instances in the same PostgreSQL cluster.
 `MONITORING_QUERIES_CONFIGMAP` | The name of a ConfigMap in the operator's namespace with a set of default queries (to be specified under the key `queries`) to be applied to all created Clusters
 `MONITORING_QUERIES_SECRET` | The name of a Secret in the operator's namespace with a set of default queries (to be specified under the key `queries`) to be applied to all created Clusters
 `PULL_SECRET_NAME` | Name of an additional pull secret to be defined in the operator's namespace and to be used to download images